pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 > ### Everyone is only ever [saying “Please”]({{< ref "/blog/on-saying-please" >}}) or “Thank you”.
 We just need to be able to hear them. :ear::wink:

 ## Going deeper
 This is a tiny taste of what NVC has to offer but should provide you with some background and a few tools to try out.
-If you'd like to go deeper, I recommend reading the book :books: ["Nonviolent Communication, A Language of Life"](https://www.amazon.co.uk/Nonviolent-Communication-Language-Marshall-Rosenberg/dp/1892005034) by Marshall Rosenberg or listening to this :cd: [9-hour audio programme](https://www.youtube.com/watch?v=O4tUVqsjQ2I) given by Marhsall, himself.
-I really enjoy being able to hear his voice and relaxed, clear way of speaking.
+If you'd like to go deeper, I recommend reading the book :books: ["Nonviolent Communication, A Language of Life"](https://www.amazon.co.uk/Nonviolent-Communication-Language-Marshall-Rosenberg/dp/1892005034) by Marshall Rosenberg<!-- or listening to this :cd: [9-hour audio programme](https://www.youtube.com/watch?v=O4tUVqsjQ2I) given by Marhsall, himself.
+I really enjoy being able to hear his voice and relaxed, clear way of speaking-->.

 Thankfully, there are also a great deal of [videos online](https://www.youtube.com/results?search_query=marshall+rosenberg) featuring Marshall teaching including this [short introductory video](https://www.youtube.com/watch?v=M-129JLTjkQ).